redhatci/ansible-collection-redhatci-ocp/roles/metallb_setup/README.md

 | mlb_settings           | ""             | File Path    | No          | An optional YAML file with the variables listed above.                   |

 ## Role requirements for BGP mode
-  - An Openshift cluster with worker nodes using OCP >= 4.10.
+  - An OpenShift cluster with worker nodes using OCP >= 4.10.
   - MetalLB operator already installed.
   - BGP Peers configured and ready to accept connections (A Router or a FFR Instance).
   - BGP Peers should be accessible (Use NMstate at day2 if you need to setup configurations).